by Jonathan Zap

 “Coming from an actual time traveler,” I say, “I’ll take that as a compliment!”

-And then, for the first time that day, Tommy laughs, and to me, that meant more than anything.
+And then, for the first time that day, Tommy laughs, and to me, that means more than anything.

 As I pull out of the El Pais campground, I see Tommy and Andrew waving goodbye.
 In my dusty sideview mirror, they seem like just a couple of kids.
 I wonder what will become of them and their mission.
 Then I remember that I’m part of that mission, and that there’s so much work lying ahead of me.